Arthurkhan/star-gazer-analysis/update-logs/2025-05-29-business-details-enhancement.md

 - Expand the business details fields to capture more valuable information for AI analysis
 - Organize the information in a more user-friendly tabbed interface
 - Prepare the data structure for future AI integration
+- Add currency selection with country-based defaults

 ## Files Modified/Created

 ### 🔄 MODIFIED FILES:
-- `src/utils/businessContext.ts` - Expanded BusinessContext interface with comprehensive fields
+- `src/utils/businessContext.ts` - Expanded BusinessContext interface with comprehensive fields and currency utilities
 - `src/components/BusinessDetailsDialog.tsx` - Complete redesign with tabbed interface and new fields

 ## Changes Made